chocolatey/docs/input/en-us/choco/commands/download.md

      --skipcompatibilitychecks, --skip-compatibility-checks
      SkipCompatibilityChecks - Prevent warnings being shown before and after command execution when a runtime compatibility problem is found between the version of Chocolatey and the Chocolatey Licensed Extension.
+       Available in 1.1.0+

      --ignore-http-cache
      IgnoreHttpCache - Ignore any HTTP caches that have previously been